Lensed stars in galaxy-galaxy strong lensing -- a JWST prediction for the Cosmic Horseshoe: Discussion

 To search for compact features that could possibly be lensed stars, we apply a high-pass filter on the F160W image that has the lensing galaxy subtracted away, as shown in the left panel of Figure~\ref{fig: filtered_image}.
 We first convolve the image with a 2D Gaussian Kernel with a full-width at half-maximum of 3 pixels \citep[$0.12''$, ][]{Diego_2024_MACSJ0416_lensmodel}, then subtract this convolved image from the original, lensing galaxy-subtracted image as shown in the middle panel of Figure~\ref{fig: filtered_image}.
 The lower limit of the image scale is set at three times the root-mean-square noise of the high-pass image, such that any signal below the $3\sigma$ rms noise level would not appear on the image.

 We search for compact features revealed in the high-pass image.
 By so doing, we spotted one possible transient candidate as circled in white in the inset images of Figure~\ref{fig: filtered_image}.
 While it appears to be very bright in the filtered image (where the lower limit of the image scaling is set at 3 times the root-mean-square in the blank sky region), it is barely detected in the original F160W image and is completely not detected in the F475W image (right panel of Figure~\ref{fig: filtered_image}).
 This candidate lies in the high detection probability region, as shown earlier in Figure~\ref{fig: rate_map}, which makes it a possible lensed star candidate, and could be a red supergiant as it is only picked up at F160W but not in F475W (due to the shape of the black body and Balmer break).
-That said, we carry out photometry on the candidate at the F160W image, and only found a $\sim 2.9\sigma$ significance; the same exercise returns no significant detection at the same position in F475W.
+M25 lens model predicts a lensing magnification of $\sim 100 \pm 2$ at the position of this candidate\footnote{Uncertainty from the standard deviation of 100 realizations following the sampler's posterior in \citet{Melo-Carneiro_2025}}, at the regime that favours lensed star detection \citep{Li_2025_IMF}.
+That said, using the same aperture as in Appendix~\ref{sec: appendix_limit}, we carry out photometry on the candidate at the F160W image, and only found a $\sim 2.9\sigma$ significance; the same exercise returns no significant detection at the same position in F475W.
 The fact that we do not see a transient at F160W is in $1\sigma$ agreement with the predicted detection rate at the same detection limit of $\sim 27.3 m_{AB}$.